Brown's 60+ years have been as adventurous and as colorful as

 picture for larger image and story

-recent offering, released September 2007 is The Voice Of Love.
+recent offering around the time of the interview, released September 2007 is The Voice Of Love.

 connection with the Stereo Society is his guest appearance